 - use trial and error to start problem-solving – for example, if they can’t fit a puzzle piece in one spot, they might try it somewhere else

-- have favourite books, stories and songs – so be prepared for lots of requests to read or sing it ‘again’!
+- have favourite books, stories and songs – so be prepared for a lot of requests to read or sing it ‘again’!

 Toddlers are determined to try everything, even activities that might not be suitable for their age.
 They’re just trying to figure out how things work.

-For example, at 12-16 months, your toddler will want to thoroughly explore all toys and objects within reach – banging, dropping, pushing and shaking them to see what happens.
-A safe home environment will give your child the freedom to explore without getting hurt.
+For example, at 12-16 months, your toddler will want to explore all toys and objects within reach – banging, dropping, pushing and shaking them to see what happens.
+A safe home environment will give your toddler the freedom to explore without getting hurt.

-Your child might now understand that there are groups of things in the world.
-By about 16 months, your toddler will sort objects into types – for example, by colour, shape or size.
+Your toddler might now understand that there are groups of things in the world.
+By about 16 months, your toddler might be able to sort objects into types – for example, by colour, shape or size.
 This helps with early maths thinking.
 Toys and household items like pegs and plastic cooking utensils are good for this kind of play.

-If you’re concerned about your toddler’s development, it’s a good idea to discuss it with your GP or child and family health nurse, or your toddler’s child care educator.
+If you’re concerned about your toddler’s development, it’s a good idea to get help early.
+Talk with your GP, your child and family health nurse or your toddler’s early childhood educator.

 Play ideas to support cognitive development in toddlers

-Here are some everyday play ideas to support your toddler’s thinking and learning:
+Here are everyday play ideas to support your toddler’s thinking and learning:

 - Help your toddler put together basic puzzles.

-- Provide lots of fun bath toys so your child can enjoy measuring, scooping and pouring.
+- Give your toddler fun bath toys for measuring, scooping and pouring.
 You can talk about why some things sink and others float.

 - Read books and recite nursery rhymes together.
-By two years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.
+By 2 years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.

 - Sing simple songs that involve actions or animal sounds.
 For example, ‘Heads and shoulders’ or ‘Old MacDonald’.

-- Give your toddler things to sort, like different coloured blocks, shapes or pegs, or different sized plastic cups and containers.
+- Give your toddler things to sort, like coloured blocks, shapes or pegs, or plastic cups and containers of different sizes.

 - Give your toddler toys with buttons to push to make something happen.